GrammAcc/linearmoney/documentation/md/linear_money_model.md

 deceptively problematic.

-It might not seem like it at first, but when we make these kinds of decisions, we are essentially redefining the rules of mathematics as they apply to money, and this has very far-reaching consequences when we start doing more complicated things like integrating with third-party services or serializing monetary data since our calculations with money affect the accuracy of our data which has a very
+It might not seem like it at first, but when we make these kinds of decisions, we are essentially redefining the rules of mathematics as they apply to money.
+This has very far-reaching consequences when we start doing more complicated things like integrating with third-party services or serializing monetary data since our calculations with money affect the accuracy of our data which has a very